 Let's make sure we show up wherever we have to show up.

-And I welcome any more.
+They're not welcome any more.

 Get in their faces.

-Remember Obama said that.
+Remember, Obama said that.

 We'll send Mr. Burgess tear up Sean Hannity.

-But uh, think about this.
+But think about this.

-Oh, we're talking about Secretary Nielsen.
+Cabinet members, oh, we're talking about Secretary Nielsen.

-We're talking about Pam Bondi, we're talking about Sarah Sanders.
+We're talking about Sarah Sanders.

-You know, we're talking about I mean, it's never been this bad.
+You know, we're talking about, I mean, it's never been this bad.

 It's actually phenomenal.

-I've been reading it, it's great.
+I've been reading it.

-It's called the Briefing.
+It's called The Briefing.

-Good mor good afternoon, Sean.
+Good afternoon, Sean.

 Thanks for having me.